 Entry to Sweden

-Restrictions by neighbouring countries
+Restrictions for neighbouring countries

-Countries neighbouring Sweden (Denmark, Norway and Finland) have introduced some restrictions.
 Check country-specific FCDO Travel Advice for details.

 Regular entry requirements